 Dynamic light scattering (DLS)

 A Malvern Nano ZS® was used to measure the particle size offline.
-This technology is based on the Brownian motion of particles.
+This technology relies on photon correlation spectroscopy (PCS).
 The samples taken from the reactor were put in an ice bath to stop the reaction.
 They were then diluted with deionized water of 18 M cm resistivity to reach an attenuation coefficient between 4 and 5 on the DLS.
 The mean diameter given by this device is the z-average, which is the intensity-based harmonic mean (2,3) calculated from the scattering intensity weighted distribution.
 The z-average and the particle size distribution (PSD) in volume and number were both collected.
-The PSD in number was then used to calculate various types of particle mean diameters which will be discussed later on.
+The number-weighted PSD was then used to calculate various types of particle mean diameters which will be discussed later on.

 Chemometrics

-A data pre-processing approach was employed based on a previous work on SRS data [26], with smoothing the data using a Savitzky-Golay filter [27] with 15 points averaged with a polynomial of second order and a first order derivative to highlight the variations.
+A data pre-processing approach was employed based on a previous work on SRS data [26], with data smoothing performed using a Savitzky-Golay filter [27] with 15 points averaged with a polynomial of second order, and a first order derivative to highlight the variations.
 A prediction model of the particle size was then developed based on Partial Least Square (PLS) regression using the Nonlinear Iterative Partial Least Square (NIPALS) algorithm [28].

 In the case of Raman data, an offset correction of the baseline was first applied by subtracting the intensity at 2000 cm-1 to the whole spectrum.
 The same PLS regression was then applied.
 All the chemometric study was carried out using Matlab®.